scmerrill/airtag-glitcher-learning/README.md

 _It is a work in progress and is basically a mirror of https://github.com/ensingerphilipp/airtag-glitch-dump-improved which I am hoping to expand on and show my journey into AirTag glitching.
 I am not a seasoned hardware hacker by any means, just a student trying to learn more about the hardware side of things._

-_It is heavily based on [this](https://github.com/stacksmashing/airtag-glitcher) popular repo by Stacksmashing as well as [this repo](https://github.com/ensingerphilipp/airtag-glitch-dump-improved) which helped me understand some of the basics, but wsant quite fully flushed out. - My goal is to further provide some docs for it so hardware hacking beginners like me know where to start._
+_It is heavily based on [this](https://github.com/stacksmashing/airtag-glitcher) popular repo by Stacksmashing as well as [this repo](https://github.com/ensingerphilipp/airtag-glitch-dump-improved) which helped me understand most of the basics, but I still had some issues. - My goal is to show my journey and maybe further provide some docs for it so hardware hacking beginners like me know where to start._

-**Before you start** be sure to **give Stacksmashing´s Devcon 29 talk a [watch](https://www.youtube.com/watch?v=paxErRRsrTU).**
+**Before you start** be sure to **give Stacksmashing´s Defcon 29 talk a [watch](https://www.youtube.com/watch?v=paxErRRsrTU).**

 It might also be useful to get familiar with all things provided in the "Useful Resources" section of this Repository.